Divorce When Owning a Business

 In a Texas divorce, a business is treated as an asset that may be subject to division if it qualifies as marital property.
 A judge will first determine whether the company, or a portion of it, falls within the community estate that will be divided by the court.
 From there, the court will decide how the business should be divided based on the circumstances of the marriage and the contributions of each spouse.

 The process can become highly contentious, as a business is often one of the most valuable and emotionally tied assets in a marriage.
 Unlike liquid assets such as bank accounts, businesses cannot always be split in half without potentially causing the business to shut down.
+The process can also be different when determining how an LLC is divided during divorce.
 This is why having experienced legal guidance from an experienced divorce lawyer in Austin, like Eric M. Willie, is so important.

 Texas Marital Property Distribution Laws